Clinicians with Adult Specialties

 Joshua Pipoly (MA, LPC) obtained his Master’s Degree in Clinical Mental Health Counseling from John Carroll University.
 As a graduate student, Joshua interned at Cornerstone of Hope from January 2019 through December of the same year.
 While an intern, he facilitated groups, worked at the summer camp, and worked with bereaved individuals in individual sessions.
 He has experience working with children, adolescents, young adults, and adults.
 When working with clients, he strives to maintain a therapeutic, safe environment and assist clients in developing new skills and strategies.

-Kayla Green (CT) Kayla earned her Bachelor of Science Degree in Psychology with a Minor in Child Development from Florida State University.
-She is currently working towards her Master of Arts Degree in Clinical Mental Health Counseling at Liberty University.
-Kayla believes in creating a warm and inviting space where clients feel comfortable with being vulnerable.
-She has a true heart and passion for empowering individuals in navigating life’s difficulties.
-She is passionate about working with those who are experiencing and navigating through anxiety, depression, low self-esteem, and life transitions.
-Kayla is able to provide faith based counseling that is tailored to client needs.
+Kayla Facey (LPC) is a Licensed Professional Counselor who earned her Bachelor of Science in Psychology with a Minor in Child Development from Florida State University and her Master of Arts in Clinical Mental Health Counseling from Liberty University.
+Kayla is dedicated to creating a warm, welcoming space where clients feel safe to be open and vulnerable.
+With a genuine passion for empowering others, she supports individuals as they navigate life’s challenges.
+Kayla specializes in working with teens and young adults facing anxiety, depression, low self-esteem, and major life transitions.
+In addition, Kayla offers faith-based counseling tailored to each client’s unique needs and beliefs, helping to support holistic healing and personal growth.

 BRIONNA BANKS